-The IU South Bend-SON policy requires students to achieve a grade of C (2.0) in each required course.
+The IU South Bend Division of Nursing Science policy requires students to achieve a grade of C (2.0) in each required course.
 Students who earn a grade of less than C in a required course must earn a grade of C by the second completed attempt.
 Students who earn a grade of less than C in a required course are strongly urged to successfully complete the course in the next semester of enrollment, provided the course is offered.

-Both pre-IU South Bend SON and current IU South Bend SON students who do not successfully complete all required general-education courses with a minimum grade of C by the second completed attempt are ineligible for admission to the IU South Bend SON BSN program of or are dismissed from the IU South Bend SON BSN program of study.
+Both pre-IU South Bend Division of Nursing Science and current IU South Bend Division of Nursing Science students who do not successfully complete all required general-education courses with a minimum grade of C by the second completed attempt are ineligible for admission to the IU South Bend Division of Nursing Science BSN program of or are dismissed from the IU South Bend Division of Nursing Science BSN program of study.

 Students may repeat only three courses, or a maximum of 11 credit hours, of the required general-education courses to achieve a C or higher in each course (two science or three general-education electives).
-The IUSB-SON follows the IU South Bend grade replacement policy.
+The IUSB Division of Nursing Science follows the IU South Bend grade replacement policy.

-The student has the right to appeal to the SON APG committee for extenuating circumstances.
-See SON General Appeals Policy and Procedure for more information.
+The student has the right to appeal to the DNS APG committee for extenuating circumstances.
+See DNS General Appeals Policy and Procedure for more information.

-Reinstatement after BSN Program Dismissal, School of Nursing
+Reinstatement after BSN Program Dismissal, Division of Nursing Science Effective Date:

-Date of Last Review/Update: May 14, 2021 Responsible College Administrator/Committee:
+Date of Last Review/Update: May 14, 2021

-BSN Program Director; School of Nursing APG Chair / School of Nursing APG Committee Scope:
+BSN Program Director; Division of Nursing Science APG Chair / Division of Nursing Science APG Committee

-This policy is for the IU South Bend School of Nursing, BSN program
+This policy is for the IU South Bend Division of Nursing Science, BSN program

-The purpose of this policy is to identify the process for students seeking reinstatement to the IUSB Vera Z. Dwyer School of Nursing (SON), BSN program.
+The purpose of this policy is to identify the process for students seeking reinstatement to the IU South Bend Vera Z. Dwyer Division of Nursing Science, BSN program.